UTKLangstonLab/GraphVisualization/README.md

 # GraphVisualization

-An overview of available graph algorithm and visualization packages.
+An overview of available graph algorithm and visualization packages/software.

 ## Python